zhikai-liu/mountainlab/doc/installation.md

 We recommend installing this in your home directory, which does not require admin privileges.

 Once installed you will need to prepend the path to qmake to your PATH environment variable.
-On my system that is /home/magland/Qt/5.7/gcc_64/bin.
+On my system that is `/home/magland/Qt/5.7/gcc_64/bin`.
+You may instead do `sudo ln -s /home/magland/Qt/5.7/gcc_64/bin/qmake /usr/local/bin/qmake`.